DrZomboss64/LEButBestUi/README.md

 * ShadowMario - Color Swap Shader (for notes and stuffs) + some really weird modchart stuff that im too stupid to know lol

 * Smokey555 - Adobe Animate Spritemap -> FlxFramesCollection Support

+* YOUK-dev - for Flash on x10 combo Gf voice on x10 combo

+* Verwex - for Custom MainMenuState And MainPlayState